JuliaDiff/ChainRulesCore.jl/docs/src/index.md

 !!! note "Tangents and cotangents"
     Strictly speaking tangents, $ẋ = \frac{dx}{da}$, are propagated in `frule`s, and cotangents, $x̄ = \frac{da}{dx}$, are propagated in `rrule`s.
-    However, we do not distinguish between the two in practice: both are represented by the same tangent types, and we sometimes (often?) refer to cotangents as tangents.
+    However, in practice there is rarely a need to distinguish between the two: both are represented by the same tangent types.
+    Thus, except when the detail might clarify, we refer to both as tangents.

 !!! terminology "`frule` and `rrule`"
-    The whole field is a mess for terminology.
     `frule` and `rrule` are ChainRules specific terms.
     Their exact functioning is fairly ChainRules specific, though other tools have similar functions.
     The core notion is sometimes called _custom AD primitives_, _custom adjoints_, _custom gradients_, _custom sensitivities_.
+    The whole field is a mess for terminology.

 ### Forward-mode AD rules (`frule`s)